tpluslabs/meta-dstack/README.md

 # Meta Dstack

-### Get modular dstack!
+### Minimal dstackOS with virtualization!

 This repo provides:
 1. patches over the flashbots/yocto-manifests to enable flashbots/meta-confidential-compute to run on gcp by setting the [required kernel flags](https://cloud.google.com/confidential-computing/confidential-vm/docs/create-custom-confidential-vm-images#intel-tdx).
 Since meta-confidential-compute already had a branch with a more structured whay to handle kernel features on different targets we use that instead of writing these flags to a patch.
 We also remove some services that we don't want to default include (cvm-*).
-2. a simple yocto layer that allows to boot images running the guest environment in https://github.com/heytdep/rs-modular-dstack.
+2. virtualization through meta-virtualization + a small patch (a file rename mainly) over custom-podman from flashbots to enable podman.
+3. a simple yocto layer that contains a [minimal cvm server implementation](./server/) to manage pods and generate quotes without extending rtmrs (current gcp guest seems to not have merged the path to extend rtmrs through tsm).

 # Setup